BurdetteLamar/AboutRuby/core/Exception/markdown.md

 #<Exception: Boo!>
 ```

-Create an exception with a non-string argument (which is then converted to a string):
+Create a new exception with a non-string argument (which is then converted to a string):

 ```ruby
 x = Exception.new(:symbol)